ETOSPHERES-Labs/etopay-sdk/sdk/bindings/android/README.md

 # Dynamic library for Android

-This library provides a set of bindings for integrating the CryptPay SDK with Android applications.
-It allows developers to easily use the CryptPay functionality in their Android projects.
+This library provides a set of bindings for integrating the Cawaena SDK with Android applications.
+It allows developers to easily use the Cawaena functionality in their Android projects.
 The library supports multiple architectures including `armeabi-v7a`, `arm64-v8a`, `x86`, and `x86_64`.
 To generate the necessary library files, you can use the provided commands such as `cargo ndk -t armeabi-v7a -t arm64-v8a -t x86 -t x86_64 build --release` or `make build_sdk`.
 Additionally, there are commands available for bundling the jniLibs and packaging them for export.

 This library is a dynamic library and can also be used with standalone java projects.